 3D printing can be an effective way to manufacture composite tooling.
 With materials like Ultem 1010 the technology can be used for high temperature composite lay-up and repair tools as well as sacrificial tooling.

-Another option is to 3D print the mould and follow up with CNC milling to reach the appropriate tolerance and surface quality.
+Another option is to 3D print the mold and follow up with CNC milling to reach the appropriate tolerance and surface quality.

-3D printed moulds are suitable for the following processes.
+3D printed molds are suitable for the following processes.

 Jigs and fixtures